Jujedie/PlanetGenerator/README.md

  - 9 : final map
  - 10: region map

 in the end the images generated will be given to the user in a png format.

+V 3.58